 Video takes priority over data

-If you have TV Boxes turned on (even if your TV is off and you aren’t watching), the video stream is using part of the bandwidth, and the data stream can only use whatever bandwidth is left.
+If you are streaming TV or movies, the video stream is using part of the bandwidth, and the data stream can only use whatever bandwidth is left.

 Latency is the measurement of how long it takes to transmit or receive packets on a particular network, and is affected by how far packets need to travel, how many network packets need to travel over, and the quality of those networks.